Jokeren/Notes/README.md

 5. The future of microprocessors
 6. Elastic cooperative caching: an autonomous dynamically adaptive memory hierarchy for chip multiprocessors
 7. IBM POWER7 multicore server processor
+8. A Primer on Memory Consistency and Cache Coherence

 ## Machine Learning